 What is a Design Fellowship like?

 The fellowship experience will be personalized based on what fellows need to actualize their vision.
-The fellows will form a dynamic community and will receive individualized support from the 21C Learning team which may include:
+The fellows will form a dynamic community and will receive individualized support from the Learning Design Team which may include:

 - Professional learning financial support